juju/docs/src/en/config-general.md

 system administrator.

-Before explaining the different modes, it is useful to understand how Juju percieves machines.
+Before explaining the different modes, it is useful to understand how Juju perceives machines.
 As far as it is concerned, machines are in one of four
 states:

 - **Alive:** The machine is running and being used.